BeniLeuz/nvim-kickinit/README.md

 2. Font im using is: Fira Mono (Using Fira Code with ligatures is a sin)

 #### todo:
-macros? why not working hello? vertical line edit not working?
+- macros? why not working hello?
+- vertical line edit instant replace without deleting and then replacing